ARM-software/vscode-cmsis-csolution/README.md

 Alternatively, you can define a default build task by selecting **Terminal** > **Configure Default Build Task...**.
 Default build tasks are executed directly when triggering **Terminal** > **Run Build Task...**.

-## Convert a Keil MDK project to a csolution project
+## Convert a Keil μVision project to a csolution project

-You can convert a Keil MDK project to csolution project from the **Arm CMSIS csolution** extension.
+You can convert a Keil μVision project to csolution project from the **Arm CMSIS csolution** extension.

-1. In Visual Studio Code, run the **CMSIS: Convert MDK project to csolution** command from the Command Palette.
+1. In Visual Studio Code, run the **CMSIS: Convert μVision project to csolution** command from the Command Palette.

 1. Using the file picker that displays, select the `.uvprojx` that you want to convert and click **Select**.

     The conversion starts immediately.

 1. Check the **OUTPUT** tab (**View** > **Output**).
-Conversion messages are logged under the **MDK to csolution Converter** category.
+Conversion messages are logged under the **μVision to csolution Converter** category.

     A "Conversion Successful" message displays once the conversion is done.
     The `*.cproject.yaml` and `*.csolution.yaml` files are available in the folder where the `.uvprojx` is stored.

-Alternatively, right click on a uvprojx or uvmpw file in the file navigator and select "Convert MDK project to csolution".
+Alternatively, right click on a uvprojx or uvmpw file in the file navigator and select "Convert μVision project to csolution".

 ## Create a csolution project